Sep 25, 2023

-With the rise of the gig economy, many people now consider freelancing a viable alternative to the 9-to-5 grind.
-In fact, 75% of freelancers reported that their income increased after making this career shift.
+The rise of the gig economy makes freelancing a viable alternative to regular nine-to-five jobs.
+In fact, 75% of freelancers reported increased income compared to their previous full-time job.

-Those with some prior work experience can leverage the expertise and network they’ve built to establish a professional brand.
-Any line of work will do, though web development, graphic design, and writing are the most in-demand.
+Those with prior work experience can leverage their expertise and the network they’ve built to establish a reputable freelance business.

 2. Start a Blog